To receive academic adjustments, students must:

 Identify the disability.
 Students may self-identify at any time, but it is advisable to do at the beginning of the semester.
 The Coordinator of Access and Equity Services for Students with Disabilities is the designated campus contact for students with disabilities.
 If identification is made to another staff or faculty member, he or she should notify the Coordinator and advise the student to contact the Coordinator.

 Provide the Coordinator with current, appropriate documentation of the disability, prepared by a qualified professional.
 If you need more information about requirements please see Documentation Requirements.
-In addition to individual requirements for a specific disability, all documentation must identify the nature of the disability, how the disability will limit participation in course, programs, services, employment, or activities, and the need for specific accommodations.
-Secondary school Individual Education Plans (IEPs) are not sufficient by themselves as documentation at the postsecondary level.
-Depending on the information contained, an IEP may provide a portion of the necessary documentation and may serve to identify previously utilized accommodations.
+In addition to individual requirements for a specific disability, all documentation must identify the nature of the disability, how the disability will limit participation in course, programs, services, employment, or activities, and the need for specific academic adjustments.
+Secondary school Individual Education Plans (IEPs) may serve as documentation at the postsecondary level- some IEPs provide more information than others.
+Depending on the information contained, an IEP may provide a portion of the necessary documentation and may serve to identify previously utilized academic adjustments.

-Any recommended accommodations such as electronic books should be requested at the start of every semester to ensure they have the necessary tools for classes.
+Any recommended academic adjustments such as electronic books should be requested at the start of every semester to ensure they have the necessary tools for classes.
 We will do our best to obtain the books requested within a 15 day time frame.
 If for some reason we cannot obtain the text from the publisher we may ask for your copy of the text to cut and create electronically in house.

 The college encourages students to meet with faculty members early in the semester during office hours to discuss specific needs and method(s) for accommodation of those needs within a particular course.
 For online courses please refer to online student services.

-The need for accommodation is not negotiable, but there may be alternate ways to accommodate a particular need.
-If a student and faculty member are unable to agree on the method of accommodation, consult with the Coordinator of Services for Students with Disabilities.
-The college is committed to providing all reasonable accommodations for students while maintaining academic standards of excellence.
+The need for academic adjustment is not negotiable, but there may be alternate ways to accommodate a particular need.
+If a student and faculty member are unable to agree on the method of accommodation, consult with the Coordinator of Access and Equity Services.
+The college is committed to providing all equitable academic adjustments for students while maintaining academic standards of excellence.